Tuesday 15 October 2024

 Review copies

 It’s always great if you can buy the book and give us a review.
 Just click on the link to be taken to our bookshop.
-If you would like to review and you are strapped for cash, just get in touch for a free PDF or Kindle file.
+If you would like to review and you are strapped for cash, just get in touch for a free PDF.

 Find your copy here